 How to invoice an order

 - Search for and open the sales order.

 How to invoice sales in batches

 - Use the filters to search for the relevant orders.

 - Use the checkboxes to select the orders to be invoiced.

 - Click the Invoice button at the top of the list.

 Invoicing sales automatically

-Using the Brightpearl Automation app you can define rules for which sales are invoiced, and when.
+Using Brightpearl Automation, you can define rules for which sales are invoiced automatically.
+Read more about this here.